himotoyoshi/fortio-namelist/README.md

 ### Useful methods

-It is enough for the user to remember the following two methods.
+The user only needs to remember the following two methods.

     FortIO::Namelist.parse(input, group: nil)
     FortIO::Namelist.dump(root, **format_options)

-### Reading namelist format string
+### Reading namelist string

-To create a Hash object with namelist structure by reading a string in namelist format, use the following method.
+To create a Hash object with namelist structure by reading a namelist string, use the following method.

     FortIO::Namelist.parse(input, group: nil)